Laundry Gallery

 Aboriginal and Torres Strait Islander Art at its Heart

-Laundry Gallery specialises in contemporary Aboriginal and Torres Strait Islander art, championing artists and art centres from across Northern Australia's remote communities.
-The gallery represents work from over fifteen Indigenous art centres, including Anindilyakwa Arts, Buku-Larrŋgay Mulka Centre, Injalak Arts, Maningrida Art Centre, and Jilamara Arts, amongst many others.
-This commitment to representing a broad network of artists ensures that visitors encounter diverse voices, techniques, and cultural narratives from across the region—each piece carrying its own story and artistic lineage.
-By curating work directly from these community-based organisations, Laundry Gallery maintains integrity in its representation and supports the artists and cultural practitioners at source.
+Laundry Gallery focuses on contemporary Aboriginal and Torres Strait Islander art, working directly with artists and art centres from remote communities across Northern Australia.
+The gallery represents over fifteen Indigenous art centres, including Anindilyakwa Arts, Buku-Larrŋgay Mulka Centre, Injalak Arts, Maningrida Art Centre, and Jilamara Arts, plus many others.
+This broad network means visitors see work from different communities, each with its own techniques and cultural stories.
+By sourcing directly from these community organisations, the gallery keeps things honest and gets money back to the artists and cultural practitioners doing the work.

-The gallery's collection spans traditional and innovative mediums, reflecting how contemporary Indigenous art continues to evolve whilst honouring ancestral practices.
-Works range from ceremonial sculpture and carved hollow logs to vibrant screenprints, abstract paintings on canvas and bark, and intricately woven fibre art including baskets, dilly bags, and fish traps.
-This medium-rich approach demonstrates that Indigenous contemporary art is not confined to a single aesthetic or technique; rather, it encompasses abstraction, figuration, experimental printmaking, and craft traditions, all coexisting as vital expressions of cultural continuity and artistic innovation.
+The collection covers both traditional and experimental approaches, showing how contemporary Indigenous art evolves while staying connected to ancestral ways.
+You'll find ceremonial sculptures and carved hollow logs alongside colourful screenprints, abstract paintings on canvas and bark, and finely woven fibre work like baskets, dilly bags, and fish traps.
+Indigenous contemporary art isn't limited to one look or method.
+Instead it mixes abstraction, figuration, experimental printmaking, and craft traditions together as living expressions of culture and artistic practice.

 Accessible, Independent Art Collecting